jobyh/tutorials/php/lesson1/tutorial.md

 title: Strings, Integers, Floats &amp; Booleans
 ---

+## Prerequisites

+Welcome to the PHP tutorial!
+PHP is an open source language used to generate web pages and powers hugely popular platforms like Wordpress, Drupal and the Laravel framework.

+In these tutorials we'll work towards putting together a small website so you need to have an understanding of HTML and CSS.
+If you're not familiar with these we recommend completing the tutorials on this

+If you already have PHP installed just check through the [installation instructions](php/lesson0/tutorial.html) and make sure that you also have **PsySH** installed

+## Introduction

 In this tutorial, we're going to look at the basic data types in PHP.
 These basic types are known as 'scalar' types:

 - **Strings** &ndash; used to display text (think of a 'string' of characters)
 - **Integers** &ndash; whole number numeric values e.g. 4, 7, 3000000, 42
 - **Floats** &ndash; numbers with a 'floating' point.
 The floating part means there